 With London Fashion Week turning 40 this week, in true SPHERE style we have pulled a few images out of the archives to see what vintage looks have made it to 2024.
 Did polka dots ever go out of style?
 Is 1920s layering back in?
 And which designers are still modernising Dior's 'New Look'?

 Well, Anna Wintour seems to think the classic print will never go out of style.
-As she recently rocked up to the Off-White NYFW show dazzling in dots, and designers have followed.
+As she recently rocked up to the Off-White NYFW show dazzling in dots, and designers have only followed.
 For her SS25 collection, Canadian fashion designer Edeline Lee took polka and ran with it.
-Creating a series of simple effective silhouettes in a navy and white dotted print to display in this, her first ever catwalk show at London Fashion Week.
-Additionally playing around with tassels and distort, this collection brings in the structured silhouettes of the 1940s with a playful tasselled twist.
+Creating a series of simple but effective silhouettes in a navy and white dotted print.
+Crafted to display in this, her first ever catwalk show at London Fashion Week.
+Additionally playing around with fringing and distort, this collection brings in the structured silhouettes of the 1940s with a playfully tasselled twist.

 Corsets that squeeze, and ruffles galore.
 Just above is an engraving depicting May Paris fashions in 1870, featured in ‘The Illustrated London News’.
 These Victorian styles are seen seeping into sketches time and time again, influencing designers to experiment with volume and challenging them to freshen such a classical silhouette in this modern age.
-Being a designer with bridal at the forefront of their work, it is no surprise that Richard Quinn delivers on stunning romantic silhouettes with a Victorian edge.
-This year presenting a series of twinkling embellished gowns with gloves, corsets and capes for that vintage vibe.
+Being a designer with bridal at the forefront of their work, it's no surprise that Richard Quinn delivered on stunning romantic silhouettes with a Victorian edge.
+This year presenting a series of twinkling embellished gowns with gloves, corsets and capes for that full-on vintage feel.

 Paul Costelloe also deserved a humble mention here for this fabulous corseted bandeau dress with a puff skirt.
 Pieced together by a leafy cyan pattern, this simple but dimensional design effectively nods to those ruffled skirts of the 1800s with an avant-garde take.